 The Arients describe their backgrounds and talk about their initial interest in art and early collecting, their philosophy of collecting, their discovery of Eskimo sculpture and their first awareness of folk art.
 They comment on meeting Howard Finster and their subsequent relationship with him, Finster's relationship with collector Jeff Camp, the marketability of folk art, a 1987 exhibition of part of their collection at Northern Illinois University Art Gallery, and folk art patronage.
 They recall William Dawson and Derek Webster.

-Biographical/Historical Note: James Arient (1946-) and Beth Arient (1946-) are folk art collectors from Chicago, Ill.
+Biographical/Historical Note: James Arient (1946-) and Beth Arient (1946-) are folk art collectors from Chicago, Illinois.
 James Arient is a dentist.

 These interviews are part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.